-The official textbook for 1251 and 1252 is Physics For Scientists and Engineers, 6th ed., by Tipler and Mosca (W. H. Freeman).
+Paid textbook: The official textbook for 1251 (and 1252) is Physics For Scientists and Engineers, 6th ed., by Tipler and Mosca (W. H. Freeman).
 You may use older editions if you wish, but you're responsible for knowing about any changes in content.
-Volume 2 is what we will use for this class.
+Volume 1 is what we will use for this class.
 The bookstore should have this available as a bundle with a Achieve license.

-As an alternative, you may use the free electronic textbook University Physics, by Samuel J. Ling, William Moebs, and Jeff Sanney.
+Free textbook: As an alternative, you may use the free electronic textbook University Physics, by Samuel J. Ling, William Moebs, and Jeff Sanney.
 It is published by the OpenStax open educational resources project and is available for free in various electronic formats: online, PDF, iBooks, and Kindle.
 You can also order a print version, if you prefer that format.
-You will need Volumes 2 and 3 for this class (https://openstax.org/details/books/university-physics-volume-2 and https://openstax.org/details/books/university-physics-volume-3).
+You will need Volume 1 for this class (https://openstax.org/details/books/university-physics-volume-1).